codingame-team/Fantastic-Bits/Readme_bob.md

 if not done
        find snaffle closest to player
-       move to the snaffle’s predicted position at max thrus
+       move to the snaffle’s position at max thrust (predicted position on next turn)
 ```

 2. move to Silver